|Module title||E5999 Master's Thesis or E5899 Master's Thesis (Economic Research)|

 The topic may be returned once within the first four weeks of the completion period.
 A new topic then has to be assigned/

 In exceptional and justified cases, the examination committee may extend the deadline by up to four weeks.
 Written permission from the examination committee is required.
 To request an extension, the candidate needs to get written approval from his/

 The master’s thesis must include a list of references containing all sources and aids used.
 Additionally, you must also sign a written declaration confirming that:

-A paper copy of the completed master’s thesis is to be submitted to the supervisor.
+Two paper copies of the completed master’s thesis are to be submitted to the supervisor.
 The date of submission must be recorded.
-The examination committee may also ask the student to submit a digital copy.
+The examiner may also require submission in electronic form.

 The master’s thesis is assessed by the thesis supervisor using the grading scheme given in the section of the Examination Regulations entitled “Assessment of Examinations”.
 If the thesis is graded as failed (5.0), an additional examiner, designated by the examination committee, shall be consulted.
 If the two assessments differ, the average of the grades determined is considered the final grade (and rounded to the nearest available grade).
 In cases of doubt, the better grade is to be awarded.
 If the thesis is submitted after the deadline has passed, it is automatically graded as failed (5.0), without consulting a second examiner.
 The candidate is to be informed of his/

 A failed master’s thesis can be re-taken once.
 A new topic is issued for this second attempt.
 If the master’s thesis is passed, it cannot be re-taken.